 - Be creative – It’s okay to sit down and watch your students freely draw.
 However, you don’t want to direct their every move.
 You want to allow them to be creative in their drawing.

 - Use directed drawings – Teach children how to draw specific things in a step-by-step way using directed drawings.
 Teaching a lesson in this way helps build confidence and drawing skills as children become amazed at the end result.
 Learn more about directed drawing here.

 - Give them time to evaluate – After students are done with their drawing, give them time to evaluate what they have drawn.
 They need to learn how to analyze their work and decide what kind of improvements need to be made.
 Encourage a “gallery walk” around the classroom to observe and admire the work of classmates.

-Teaching children to draw is a rewarding and valuable classroom activity.
+Teach children to learn to draw.
+For kids, it is a rewarding and valuable classroom drawing activity.
 Drawing is an incredible skill that kids will use all of their lives.
 It is a form of expression, a way to relax, and may even result in a future career.